10619082/email-intent-sentiment-llm/Documentation/Evaluation Pipeline Documentation.md

    - Interactive gauge chart
    - Cost breakdown and key metrics

+### Deterministic Accuracy Calculation

+To address the inherent **non-deterministic nature of LLM outputs**, the pipeline allows **multiple evaluation runs** for the same prompt and dataset.
+The following process is implemented to ensure reliability:

+- **Run Repetition**: Each prompt is tested across multiple iterations (`num_runs`).
+- **Average Accuracy**: The final accuracy is calculated as the **mean of all individual run accuracies**, smoothing out variability between runs.
+- **Improved Reliability**: This approach ensures a more deterministic evaluation metric, reducing the impact of random fluctuations in LLM behavior.

+For example:
+- If `num_runs = 5`, the accuracy is averaged across all five runs to obtain the final score.

+This methodology ensures that decisions based on evaluation metrics are robust and consistent, providing a more accurate measure of prompt performance.

 ## Cost Management

 The pipeline includes sophisticated cost tracking features: